davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

   }
   ```

-- I'm sure you've probably written a few infinite recursions by mistake.
-Unlike a program that gets stuck in an infinite loop, programs infinite recursions _will_ eventually crash.
-Why?
-Weren't you taught that an infinite recursion is semantically equivalent to an infinite loop?
-Well yes, but let's see the output of a run of this program:
+- Unlike a program that gets stuck in an infinite loop, programs infinite recursions _will_ eventually crash.
+Let's check why.
+Let's see the output of a run of this program:

   ```c
   ...